twolfson/grunt-spritesmith/README.md

 [graphics-magick]: http://www.graphicsmagick.org/

-I have found it is best to install from the site rather than through a package manager (e.g. `apt-get`) to get the latest as well as without transparency issues.
+For the best results, install from the site rather than through a package manager (e.g. `apt-get`).
+This avoids potential transparency issues which have been reported.

-This module has been developed and tested against `1.3.17`.
+[spritesmith][] has been developed and tested against `1.3.17`.

 ## Getting Started
 Install `grunt-spritesmith` via npm: `npm install grunt-spritesmith`